Aerobic Gymnastics – energy to burn

 An aerobic routine is performed on a 7 x 7 m sprung wooden floor area (for individuals) and a slightly larger 10 x 10 m area for Mixed Pairs, Trios and the Groups.

-Aerobic Gymnastics last up to 1 minute 50 seconds (which will change to 1 minute and 30 seconds from 2013).
+Aerobic Gymnastics last up to 1 minute 30 seconds.

 The perfect sport for those who are looking for a great way to keep in shape, have a good ear for music and a willingness to take their cardio-vascular fitness to new levels, Aerobic Gymnastics is gaining a solid foot hold in the UK.